tigera-solutions/calicocloud-kaas-workshop-demo/modules/encryption.md

 > Wireguard enable layer 3 encryption, you can enable it with one command setting, we do everything else (interface, peer configuration, sharing public keys, route tables, ip rules, etc), Wireguard could be disabled/enabled on the entire cluster, or specific nodes, for specific nodes configuration, please refer to [doc](https://docs.tigera.io/compliance/encrypt-cluster-pod-traffic)

-**Supported:**

-  The following platforms using only IPv4:
+**Supported:**  The following platforms using only IPv4:
-  Kubernetes on-premises,
+  - Kubernetes on-premises
-  EKS using Calico CNI,
+  - EKS using Calico CNI
-  EKS using AWS CNI,
+  - EKS using AWS CNI
-  AKS using Azure CNI
+  - AKS using Azure CNI

 ## Steps